-Many small businesses and freelancers can benefit from the liability protection and tax advantages that come from forming a Limited Liability Corporation (LLC).
+Many small businesses and freelancers can benefit from the liability protection and tax advantages of forming a Limited Liability Company (LLC).

-Our guide will explain the benefits of LLCs and what documents you’ll need such as an operating agreement and articles of organization.
+Learn the benefits of LLCs and what documents you’ll need, such as an operating agreement and articles of organization.

 What is a Limited Liability Company (LLC)?

 An LLC or Limited Liability Company is a type of business structure that protects the personal assets of the business owner.
 As an LLC, assets such as your home or savings cannot be force-liquidated to pay business debts.

 For example, if you own a house cleaning company and a worker causes damage to a client’s home, you would not be forced to use your savings to cover the liability.